Technigo/project-happy-thoughts-api/README.md

 - Post a new message - **POST /api** with request body: `{ "message": "text" }`
 - Like a message - **POST /api/:messageId/like**

+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node JS.
+It this project Mongoose manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

+To combat invalid data in incoming API requests I decided to use Joi, a powerful schema description language and data validator for JavaScript.
+Together with the Express middleware library Celebrate, which is a wrapper for the Joi library, I can intercept and validate incoming requests before they even reach the route handler.
+That reduces unneccesary logic and makes the code cleaner in the route handlers.

 ### Technologies used

 - JavaScript ES6+